-4. Predicting the catenary forces is not straightforward given the current knowledge base.
-The flexibility of 7/16 OSB causes large deflections (~L/15) that cause in-plane forces that combine

-- 5. Designers need conservative yet realistic closed-form solutions to calculate catenary loads in a rational engineering analysis, however the standard equations most likely to be used by a designer are expected to significantly overpredict the lateral forces.
-Additional experimental research is required to validate closed-form solutions and to establish baseline parameters (e.g. load/slip) for typical panel materials, thicknesses and physical properties (e.g., moisture content).
-These data can be readily incorporated into existing standards published by APA and AWC that are referenced by the Code - 6.
+- 4. Predicting the catenary forces is not straightforward given the current knowledge base.
+The flexibility of 7/16 OSB causes large deflections (~L/15) that cause in-plane forces that combine with the withdrawal force induced by the out-of-plane wind loading.
+The lateral (shear) forces are dependent on a combination of factors, including flexural bending of the fasteners or other yield modes (crushing, rotating, hinging) and the free translation of the panel caused by oversizing of the holes that receive the fasteners - 5.
+Designers need conservative yet realistic closed-form solutions to calculate catenary loads in a rational engineering analysis, however the standard equations most likely to be used by a designer are expected to significantly overpredict the lateral forces.
+Additional experimental research is required to validate closed-form solutions and to establish baseline parameters (e.g. load/slip) for typical panel materials, thicknesses and physical properties (e.g., moisture content). - 6.
 Other combinations of hardware and wall types should be studied to determine if the one-approach-fits-all approach proposed in the study is acceptable or requires modifications to achieve suitability.
 Time and budget precluded the investigators from evaluating other combinations that are prevalent in Florida, however the experimental configuration required to perform this testing is now in place - 7.
 Developing recommendations for larger openings is warranted, especially given the widespread use of sliding glass doors in one- and two-story residential buildings.
 Additional research is required to develop a prescriptive design solution for large openings that require more than one panel.
 The APA T460 Hurricane Shutter Design Considerations for Florida provides a logical starting point for designing multi-panel configurations a.
 Original b.
 Modified